 CAUTION: It is important to prevent gum deposits from forming in essential fuel system parts such as the carburetor, fuel filter, fuel hose, or fuel tank during storage.
 Alcohol blended fuels (called gasohol or using ethanol or methanol) can attract moisture which leads to fuel mixture separation and formation of acids during storage.
 Acidic gas can damage the engine.

 NEED ASSISTANCE?

 NEED ASSISTANCE?

+Call 1-800-554-6723.

-Call 1-800-554-6723 NEED SERVICE PART?
+NEED SERVICE PART?

-Contact your authorized service dealer.
+Contact your dealer or place of purchase.